 Mermaid Avenue (1998)Tapped by Woody Guthrie’s daughter to weave songs around her father’s unused lyrics, Bragg recruited Wilco to help him deliver Guthrie’s potent words in a thoroughly modern idiom.

-Marking Bragg’s return to solo work after a six-year break, this set demonstrated that the English firebrand was growing old gracefully—and without losing his edge.
+Mr. Love & Justice (2008)Marking Bragg’s return to solo work after a six-year break, this set demonstrated that the English firebrand was growing old gracefully—and without losing his edge.

 Billy Bragg: Five must-hear albums (slide show)